DavidJMartinProjects/customer-webservice-api/readme.md

 ##  Running the Project Locally
  -  Download this repository
- -  Build the project using Maven using the below command
+ -  Build the project with Maven using the below command
     ```
     mvn clean install -DskipTests
     ```